jvineis/DEEP-CORE/README.md

 ### Some analysis in R to test for differences among the depth layers for things includind centroid distances and frequency histograms for the different group sizes recovered for each layer.

 #### Lets start with the frequency histogram.
 First make a table that contains the count of each bin.
 The table and the script are found in this git.
+This will remove groups with a size of 1.

     python ~/scripts/count-group-ocurrences-for-frequency-hist.py deep-core-all-0.9-group-identity.txt deep-core-all-0.9-group-size.txt

+#### Now we can use R to make the histogram found in the supplemental of the manuscript